go-vikunja/vikunja/docs/content/doc/development/structure.md

 * `MakeRandomString`: Generates a random string of a given length.
 * `Sha256`: Calculates a sha256 hash from a given string.

 See their function definitions for instructions on how to use them.

 ### version

-The single purpouse of this package is to hold the current vikunja version which gets overridden through build flags each time `mage release` or `mage build` is run.
+The single purpose of this package is to hold the current Vikunja version which gets overridden through build flags each time `mage release` or `mage build` is run.
-It is a seperate package to avoid import cycles with other packages.
+It is a separate package to avoid import cycles with other packages.